 You can now submit permit appllications, plans, and pay permit fees online via our new elctronic City View portal.
 To do so go to: https://devsvcs.cityofgastonia.com/.

-- When the account is confirmed, go to the above portal page, click apply for a fire permit, in the choose the application type select Fire, and then complete the submittal application.
+- When you are ready to apply, go to the above portal page, sign in, click apply for a fire permit, in the choose applicatoin type slect Fire, and enter in Aboveground or Underground tank removal (which over you are doing) as your work item, and then complete the remainder of the application.

 - If you desire to not use the portal you will need to submit a permit application, and permit fee via check only.
 They can be dropped off or mailed.